Gentile

 The word gentile is an anglicised version of the Latin word gentilis, meaning of or belonging to a clan or tribe.
 In the King James Version of the Bible it is used to refer to non-Israelite tribes or nations, as an English translation of the Hebrew words goy/גוי and nochri/נכרי.
 It is also used to translate New Testament Greek word ethnoi.
 Today, the primary meaning of gentile is non-Jew.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Gentile" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Gentile" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools